 This is where making time for team meetings comes into play.
-Team meetings allow students to delegate tasks and start to form accountability to each other.
-During the team meeting, teams should think about how they want to divide up the duties.
+Team meetings allow students to delegate tasks and start to form accountability for each other.
+During the team meeting, teams should consider how they want to divide the duties.
 This could mean dividing up the responsibilities between each team member, or each member could have a day of the week to take the lead on everything.
 They should also create an accountability plan that empowers them to respectfully remind each other of what they need to get done.

 This is also a great time to model what it looks like to work on a team as a professional.
 What teams are you on?
 What are your individual and group responsibilities?
 How are you held accountable?
 How do you hold others accountable?
 Seeing how teamwork plays out in the real world will not only help them build their own team plan right now but also demonstrate how these skills will be important to them in the future.